-Adding a workout room to your home can up more than your fitness game.
-It can also increase resale value!
-Even if a potential buyer doesn’t want to use the space for a home gym, simply having flexible square footage can provide good value for your home.
+If you decide to go big with your home gym and decide to add extra square footage, you can also increase resale value!
+Even if a potential buyer doesn’t want to use the area for a home gym, simply having a flex space can provide value to your home.

 Home Gym Layout Ideas & Organization Tips

-Even the smallest of spaces can be turned into the ultimate home gym.
-Check out some exercise room design ideas and organizational hacks below!
+Even the smallest of spaces can be turned into the ultimate in-home gym.
+Check out these 23 exercise room design ideas and home gym storage tips below!

-Make good use of a basement bonus room by turning it into a bright home gym.
-Rubber flooring, overhead lighting, and mirrors will help keep the space open and inviting!
-If you have a bathroom and kitchen in the basement, you can even turn the entire space into a workout suite.
+Make good use of a basement bonus room by turning it into an in-home gym.
+Overhead lighting, rubber flooring, and a wall of gym mirrors can open up your space and keep it inviting!
+If you have a bathroom and kitchen in the basement, flip the entire space into an ultimate workout area.